Anna Faris Reveals She Married Michael Barrett in Courthouse Ceremony - E! Online

 "He has two children, and that has been awesome," Anna said.
 "I've really learned a lot about myself through his kids.
 It's been really rewarding."

-During a February 2020 appearance on The Late Late Show, she confirmed her engagement to Michael and joked that she would consider officiating her own wedding because she needs "a lot of attention."
+During a February 2020 appearance on The Late Late Show, she confirmed their engagement and joked that she would consider officiating her own wedding because she needs "a lot of attention."

 Anna, who exited her CBS comedy Mom last year, wed Chris in July 2009 in Indonesia, and the Guardians of the Galaxy actor married Katherine Schwarzenegger in June 2019.
 Anna ended her first marriage to actor Ben Indra in April 2007.